 How to Discuss a Price Increase With Clients

 As account executives, the last thing we want to do is increase a client’s price.
 However, in this economic environment, increases occur daily.
-Of course, there are many reasons for an increase (see below), and most protect or benefit sellers.
+Of course, there are many reasons for an increase (see below), most of which protect or benefit sellers and others are beyond your control.
 Typically, though, customers see it differently.
-In fact, they might feel annoyed, disappointed, or even betrayed.
+In fact, they might feel annoyed, disappointed or even betrayed.

 The Justification of Price Increases